Sample Problems

 Present complete solutions.
 We will give no credit for answers submitted without supporting work.
 Conversely, a minor error that leads to an incorrect answer will not substantially reduce your credit.

-1. Summing Up
+- Summing Up

-1. Suppose three integers are added pairwise, and the results are 403, 704, and 905.
+- Suppose three integers are added pairwise, and the results are 403, 704, and 905.
 Find the integers if they exist.

-2. Solve the same problem if the pairwise sums are 403, 704, and 906.
+- Solve the same problem if the pairwise sums are 403, 704, and 906.

-2. Triangulation
+- Triangulation

-The convex 2012-gon is partitioned into finitely many triangles so that each side of belongs to one triangle, and no vertex of any triangle lies in an inner point of a side of another triangle.
+The convex 2012-gon P is partitioned into finitely many triangles so that each side of P belongs to one triangle, and no vertex of any triangle lies in an inner point of a side of another triangle.
 Can the map thus formed be colored in two colors, red and blue, so that no triangles which share a side are the same color and all the triangles along the perimeter of P are blue?

-3. Just Your Average Cube
+- Just Your Average Cube

 Each corner of the initial cube contains a number, and the numbers include 2012 and 2013.
 An averaging operation creates the second cube by replacing each number by the mean of the three numbers one edge away from it.
-We then repeat the averaging operation obtaining the third cube, etc.
+We then repeat the averaging operation obtaining the third cube, etc.- Can it so happen that all the numbers of the 2012th cube coincide with the corresponding numbers of the initial cube?
+If yes, find all possible arrays of the corner numbers.

-2. Can it so happen that all the numbers of the 2013th cube coincide with the corresponding numbers of the initial cube?
+- Can it so happen that all the numbers of the 2013th cube coincide with the corresponding numbers of the initial cube?
 If yes, find all possible arrays of the corner numbers.

-4. Beyond the Finite
+- Beyond the Finite

-1. Given 11 real numbers in the form of infinite decimal representations, prove that there are two of them which coincide in infinitely many decimal places.
+- Given 11 real numbers in the form of infinite decimal representations, prove that there are two of them which coincide in infinitely many decimal places.

-2. Show that 11 is the lowest possible quantity to guarantee the result.
+- Show that 11 is the lowest possible quantity to guarantee the result.

-5. Beyond the Finite II
+Beyond the Finite II

 Infinitely many circular disks of radius 1 are given inside a bounded figure in the plane.
 Prove that there is a circular disk of radius 0.9 that is contained in infinitely many of the given disks.